Internships

 The maximum duration of an internship may not exceed six months during the gap year and must take place during one of the two semesters.

-Once the gap year internship proposal has been approved by the university and the student has officially enrolled in the gap year program, the student must then arrange for their internship agreement.
+Once the gap-year internship proposal has been approved by the university and the student has completed final registration for the gap year, the student must then arrange for their internship agreement.

 regulations